-Carrie had decided that when her children were born, she would stop working to take care of them.
+Carrie had decided that she would stop working to take care of them when her children were born.
 Twelve years later, when her husband left her for someone else, she felt lost.
 Her children were older, and her husband no longer needed her.
 She began to struggle with her identity.
 The future seemed very insecure and scary.
 What would she do for work?
 Would she ever re-marry again?
-Instead of focusing her energy and time into self-development, she worked on turning the children against their father.
+Instead of focusing her energy and time on self-development, she turned the children against their father.

 “Freeze” is often misunderstood in family mediation as a response to the divorce.
-This looks like, not committing to scheduling sessions; not providing information when required; agreeing then backing away from arrangements, or in the final stages backing away from the entire agreement.
-It can be challenging to understand as the party in ‘freeze’ may continue to state that they want to resolve matters and move on; however, their actions make this improbable.
-It can be frustrating for the other party and make them more assertive, which can trigger an even stronger freeze response.
+This looks like not committing to scheduling sessions; not providing information when required; agreeing then backing away from arrangements, or in the final stages backing away from the entire agreement.
+It can be challenging to understand as the party in ‘freeze’ may state that they want to resolve matters and move on; however, their actions make this improbable.
+It can be frustrating for the other party and make them more assertive, triggering an even stronger freeze response.

 Working with a mental health professional

-Working with a mental health professional, a psychologist or counsellor can help parties to understand the processes and pressures to which they are subject.
+Working with a mental health professional, coach, psychologist, or counsellor can help parties understand the processes and pressures they are subject to.
 Family and friends can provide emotional support; however, a mental health professional can give context and tools.
 Understanding the context of what is happening and learning tools to manage emotional regulation put parties in the best position to manage their transition through divorce and separation.

 Co-authored with Sala Sihombing